JarodMica/Vivy/README.md

 - ```soundfile```
 - ```pyaudio```

+**As well,** python 3.10 is needed in order for this to work.
+Anything higher or lower is not supported, so be sure to download python 3.10.

 To install all of these, you can use the ```requirements.txt``` file in the repo.
 To do this, the command is:
 ```pip install -r requirements.txt```